Akuli/python-tutorial/defining-functions.md

     hi
     >>>
     ```

+    When the function was running it had a local `message` variable
+    that pointed to `"hi"`.
+The function printed it twice.

     Positional arguments are great for simple things, but if your
     function takes many positional arguments it may be hard to tell